SakshiMakwane/missingskill-learning/README.md

 }
 ```
 2.**global Scope**
-variable declare outside the function can  access by  any function.
+a variable declared outside the function can access by any function.
 ``` JAVASCRIPT
 let y = 15;
 {